What to Serve with Thanksgiving Turkey: The Best Sides for Smoked or Roasted Turkey

 A crisp green salad with a light vinaigrette or a shaved Brussels sprout slaw offers crunch and acidity.
 That contrast is especially helpful when you are serving smoked turkey with richer sides.

-• Use a base of mixed greens, shaved Brussels sprouts, or cabbage.
+- Use a base of mixed greens, shaved Brussels sprouts, cabbage, or kale.

-• Top with nuts or dried cranberries for extra texture.
+- Top with nuts, apples, dried cranberries, or pecans for extra texture.

 Pickles and quick-pickled vegetables